aionnetwork/aion-docs/aion-virtual-machine/contract-fundamentals/arrays.md

 ![Array Deployment Arguments](/aion-virtual-machine/images/array-deployment-arguments.png)

-### Two Dimensional Arrays
+## Two Dimensional Arrays

-To create a two-dimensional array, supply two empty square bracket `[]` blocks, followed by the data you want to input in the array.
-Sub-array of data should be separated by a single space. `Strings` and `Addresses` are not allowed.
-A two-dimensional integer array would look like this:
+To create a two-dimensional array (2D array), supply two empty square bracket `[]` blocks, followed by the data you want to input in the array.
+Sub-array of data should be separated by a single space.
+A 2D integer array would look like this:

 ```java
 -I[][] '1 2 3' '4 5 6'